maithili-jadhav/Water-Canal-Distribution-System-IoT/README.md

 ## Project Information

-**Project Type:** Academic Team Project
+Project Type: Academic Team Project

-This repository is maintained to showcase the project implementation, documentation, and technical contribution.
+This repository showcases the project implementation, documentation, and my technical contribution to the project.

 ## Conclusion